The friendship initiative is supported by Community Development Trust, the 9th Earl Bathurst and Bathurst Regional Council.

 Following a visit to Cirencester in 2016 by a City of Bathurst regional councillor, the then Mayor of Bathurst approached Mark Harris of the Town Council with a proposal to develop a friendship between our two regional capitals

-The City of Bathurst in New South Wales was established in 1815 as the first inland settlement outside Sidney.
+The City of Bathurst in New South Wales was established in 1815 as the first inland settlement outside Sydney.
 It was named after the then Secretary of State for the Colonies, the 3rd Earl Bathurst.

 Today, with a population of 30,000, it is the largest inland city in Australia.
 Built 105 miles due west of Sydney, it once applied to become the capital of Australia but because of its location outside the 100 mile limit, it failed in this application.